Social Media Policy

 We believe in transparency and honesty and ask that you do not blog or post anonymously or use pseudonyms or false screen names.
 Use your real name and do not say anything that is dishonest, untrue, or misleading.
 What you publish will be around for a long time, so consider the content carefully and be cautious about disclosing personal details.

 Our Social Media Sites are meant to help spread the messages of our Advisors and we welcome postings about other events and businesses besides our own.
 However, we do ask that you keep your posts relevant to the Foundation’s message and mission.
-The Social Media Sites are not meant to be a billboard advertisement for your company but rather a place where our Advisors can connect with each other and with the Foundation without feeling pressured by advertisements, so please limit the amount of advertisements you post on the Social Media Sites to ONE post per page per WEEK.
+The Social Media Sites are not meant to be a billboard advertisement for your company but rather a place where our Advisors can connect with each other and with the Foundation without feeling pressured by advertisements, so please limit the number of advertisements you post on the Social Media Sites to ONE post per page per WEEK.
 Posts that do not respect this rule will be removed without notice.
 The Foundation has final approval over all posts to the Social Media Site and may remove or deny approval to any posts in its sole discretion.
 You may also post an advertisement or event on our website by submitting it through the website portal.

 Keep It Relevant